sndwvs/xradio/README.md

 # Driver for the Allwinner xradio xr819 wifi chip

 This is an experimental wifi driver for the Orange Pi Zero.
 It is supposed to replace the driver provided by armbian (www.armbian.com) which is not supported anymore.

+Tested with:

+	Kernel version 4.11.5
+	Armbian version 5.32

 WARNING, this is work in progress!